irublev/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

     [1x1 org.postgresql.jdbc.PgArray]
 ```

-Thus, we need to transform each such an object into Matlab array.
-This is quite
+Thus, we need to convert each such an object into Matlab array.
+This is quite simple: **org.postgresql.jdbc.PgArray**
-simple: **org.postgresql.jdbc.PgArray** has a method **getArray** returning Java array.
-After this the latter may be
+has a method **getArray** returning Java array.
+That array then can be easily transformed into a Matlab cell array
-transformed into a Matlab cell array by passing this Java array into **cell** (see
+via **cell** function (see
 [here](https://www.mathworks.com/help/matlab/matlab_external/handling-data-returned-from-java-methods.html#bvi1br7-5)
 for example):